 Ice cream is a must in our lives, but vegan options are not always easy to find.
-This 10 mins Homemade Peanut Banana Ice cream is delicious and satisfies the ice cream craving healthfully!
+This 10-minute Homemade Peanut Butter Banana Ice cream is delicious and satisfies the ice cream craving healthfully!

-On top of that, there is no guilt on this dessert as both bananas and peanut butter are packed with health benefits, making it a perfectly healthy sweet indulgence.
+On top of that, there is no guilt in this dessert as both bananas and peanut butter are packed with health benefits, making it a perfectly healthy, sweet indulgence.

 They make great breakfast smoothies as well!

 - Peanut butter

 Optional: plant milk such as creamy cashew milk, agave syrup, and walnuts.